 Chainmail was typically worn because the medieval knights believed they could take the blunt wound but needed to guard against piercings.
 The problem with coif was that since it was worn on the head, a blunt blow to the head could cause a lot of damage.
 Unlike a blunt blow on the arm or the chest which could leave a repairable fracture, a similar blow to the head could prove fatal to the knight.

 So a coif alone provided little in the way of protection against blunt blows.
 This is why it often had to be used together with a helmet such as a bascinet.
-It was, however, a more effective piece of armour in guarding the shoulders which it also covered.
+It was, however, a more effective piece of armor in guarding the shoulders which is also covered.
 Later when it became a regular part of the helmet, it could often weigh down the heavy helmet and make mobility a problem for the wearer.